Alfresco/docs-alfresco/content-accelerator/latest/install/upgrading.md

 For each instance of the Bulk Upload action (either as a header action or Stage Folder action):

 1. In Advanced Properties -> Indexing Mode

-    - Validate the list of extensions that should show the document preview window while uploading.
+     * Validate the list of extensions that should show the document preview window while uploading.
 When users upload documents using the Bulk Upload action, the document preview will only display if the document's extension is in the configured list.
 Otherwise, for extensions not in the list, the preview pane will not display.

-1. Advanced Properties -> Saved Sessions
+2. Advanced Properties -> Saved Sessions

-    - Determine if users would like saved session functionality.
+     * Determine if users would like saved session functionality.
 Saved sessions is useful when Bulk Upload actions regularly take users a non-trivial amount of effort.
 If users generally fill out Bulk Upload forms in less than 5 minutes, Saved Sessions may not be needed.

-1. Whether or not any updates were made, re-save the config.
+3. Whether or not any updates were made, re-save the config.
 This will activate the new configurations.

 ### Policy and Procedure Updates

 A number of new features were added to the default configurations for the 3.5 release in the Policy and Procedure Accelerator:

-- Document Subscriptions
+* Document Subscriptions
-- Document Distribution Lists
+* Document Distribution Lists
-- Automated Training Period
+* Automated Training Period
-- Periodic Review Interval per-document
+* Periodic Review Interval per-document
-- Ad-Hoc Form Supporting Documents
+* Ad-Hoc Form Supporting Documents
-- Review Comments Documents
+* Review Comments Documents

-Follow these steps to add the above features to existing Policy and Procedure Configs.
-Note that all of the above are optional.
-Steps for these features (all or in part) can be skipped as desired.
+Follow these steps to add the above (optional) features to existing Policy and Procedure Configs.

 1. Add the following aspects to the Non-Mandatory Aspect Config.
 The Aspect Label can be anything, it is not shown to users.
 Attribute labels will default to sensible values but can be changed as needed.

-    - `tsg_distributionsAttrs`
+    * `tsg_distributionsAttrs`
-    - `tsg_subscriptionAttrs`
+    * `tsg_subscriptionAttrs`

-1. In the Object Type Config, add the aspects added in the last step to the `Quality Document` type.
+2. In the Object Type Config, add the aspects added in the last step to the `Quality Document` type.
 If the label of this type was changed, look for the type with `ocName` set to `Quality Document`.

-1. Add the following attributes to `Quality Document`.
+3. Add the following attributes to `Quality Document`.
 Attribute labels will default to sensible values but can be changed as needed.

-    - `tsg_trainingPeriod`
+    * `tsg_trainingPeriod`
-    - `periodic_review_interval`
+    * `periodic_review_interval`

-1. Edit the `createObjectControlledDocs` form:
+4. Edit the `createObjectControlledDocs` form:

     - Add the Training Period property
       - Control Type: Textbox
       - Suggested Options Settings: